Issue 28 - Sept. 09

 In Signed Out is a card warp effect, whereby a folded card visually reverses itself and turns inside out.
 Clearly inspired by Richard Osterlind’s Inside Out, though using an entirely different method, this is a disarmingly punchy trick, as it is performed with - as the title pun points to - a signed selection.
 T&R Bill, the prosaically named torn-and-restored bill effect, utilises a simple home-made gimmick, (about the only gimmick needed for the 12 routines), but as Francis concedes will only really work with different denomination bills of the same size, leaving the British notes inadequate by virtue of their expanding dimensions.
 Super Easy CAAN is a card at any number with a borrowed, shuffled deck that uses a real purists’ dodge.
 I like Space Saver – PDF artwork supplied – because it makes a change from playing cards and coins, and is also adaptable in its plot of making a selected object disappear from a photograph and having the real object then appear from a pocket or similar.

-What’s Not – just the tiniest smidgen of inconsequential sloppiness; from the mid-word spoonerism of “ATFUS,” to the ghastly parade of labourers’ t-shirts.
+What’s Not – just the tiniest smidgen of inconsequential sloppiness; from

 Star Rating****